caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/crosscal/index.rst.txt

     *bool*, *optional*, *default = False*

-    Use sky models available in CARACal.
-At the moment this includes PKS1934-638 and 0408-6545 MeerKAT sky models.
+    Use the MeerkAT local sky model (lsm) of the calibrator field instead of a point source model.
+At the moment a MeerKAT lsm is only available for the calibrator PKS 1934-638.
+For the calibrator 0408-6545 a model is available but is not well tested yet and we do not recommend using it.

   **no_verify**